rocky-linux/documentation/docs/gemstones/containers/podman.md

 ## Adding a container

-As an example, let's run a [Nextcloud](https://nextcloud.com/) self-hosted cloud platform:
+Let us run a [Nextcloud](https://nextcloud.com/) self-hosted cloud platform as an example:

 ```
 podman run -d -p 8080:80 nextcloud
 ```

-You will be prompted to select the container registry to download from.
-In our example, we will use `docker.io/library/nextcloud:latest`.
+You will receive a prompt to select the container registry to download from.
+We will use `docker.io/library/nextcloud:latest` in our example.

 Once you have downloaded the Nextcloud container, it will run.